Home • Class 3

 Welcome to Class 3

-We have 35 children from Year 4, Year 5 and Year 6 in Class 3, and they are taught by Miss Shackleton.
-You can see what they are studying this term (Spring 2025) from here.
+We have 34 children from Year 4, Year 5 and Year 6 in Class 3, and they are taught by Miss Shackleton.
+You can see what they are studying this term (Autumn 2025) in the link below.

 Please click here to download a list of words that children should be able to spell and read fluently by the end of Year 6.